auoeke/instrumentation/README.md

 ```

 ### Testing
-The task `agent` produces a minimal agent JAR `agent.jar` with all capabilities for testing in development environments.
+The Gradle task `agent` produces a minimal agent JAR `agent.jar` with all capabilities for testing in development environments.

 The test is in `Agent::transform`.